About the Hub

 A community creative space.

-The Newstead Arts Hub is a community-run arts space situated in a renovated railway station in Newstead, Victoria.
+The Newstead Arts Hub Inc is a community-run arts space situated in a renovated railway station in Newstead, Victoria.
 We host exhibitions, community events and workshops.
 We have multiple gallery spaces, a workshop room, a garden, outdoor platform and event spaces.
 Our mission is to engage with the local community and visitors from the wider region.

 Our vision is to shape and sustain the Hub as a creative space for our communities, artists and visitors.
 The Hub will be at the heart of Newstead’s cultural creative precinct.
+On 1 December 2023, the Hub launched a new strategic plan – 2024-2026 Business Plan.

 From a disused railway station to a thriving art space.